5 ways to minimize foreign currency risk

 3. Tread carefully with foreign bonds

-In an era of very low interest rates in developed markets such as the U.S., many investors turn to foreign markets for opportunity.
+In an era of low interest rates in developed markets such as the U.S., many investors turn to foreign markets for opportunity.
 This approach can be especially dangerous with bonds.

 Even in good times, bonds typically yield relatively little, and the fixed payout of a bond means that it won’t take much of a currency fluctuation to wipe out your gains for the year, if not more.